pallets/flask/docs/extensiondev.rst

 -   Configuration per application instance, through ``app.config`` values.
 This is configuration that could reasonably change for each deployment of an application.
-A common example is a URL to an external resource, such as a database.
+A common example is an URL to an external resource, such as a database.
 Configuration keys should start with the extension's name so that they don't interfere with other extensions.